Keith Wenning: New York Giants

 On December 27, 2016, Wenning was signed to the Giants' practice squad.
 He signed a reserve/future contract with the Giants on January 9, 2017, which was the day after the Giants' last playoff game.
-Wenning was waived by the Giants on May 1, 2017, a few days after the Giants picked University of California quarterback Davis Webb in the 2017 NFL Draft and several weeks after the team signed veteran free agent Geno Smith.
+Wenning was waived by the Giants on May 1, 2017, a few days after the Giants picked University of California quarterback Davis Webb in the 2017 NFL draft and several weeks after the team signed veteran free agent Geno Smith.

 Buffalo Bills

 On August 28, 2017, Wenning signed with the Buffalo Bills.
-He played in the Bills' final preseason game on August 31, 2017, going 5 of 15 for 41 yards and no touchdowns or interceptions in a 27-17 victory over the Detroit Lions.
-He was waived two days later on September 2, 2017.
+He played in the Bills' final preseason game on August 31, going 5-of-15 for 41 yards and no touchdowns or interceptions in a 27-17 victory over the Detroit Lions.
+Wenning was waived two days later on September 2.

 Toronto Argonauts

 On October 3, 2017, Wenning signed a practice roster agreement with the Toronto Argonauts of the Canadian Football League.
-He was released by the Argonauts on October 20, 2017.
+He was released by the Argonauts on October 20.